Brisbane's Best Public Bbq Spots

 With views across to the old woolstores of Teneriffe, Bulimba's new schmick park gives a unique perspective to barbecuing.
 Along with its gas barbecues and shiny new picnic tables it also has a decent sand-based playground, an off leash dog park adjacent and is just a short stroll to the Bulimba Ferry.

 The inner city's best kept secret, this little jacaranda festooned pocket park on the river between GOMA and the Go-Between Bridge has a couple of gas barbecues in a modern pavilion and another beside an old-fashioned rotunda on the other side of the William Jolly Bridge.
 There's also a patch of grass and great sunset views to be had, with the option of dropping a line in the river to catch dinner.

 Kangaroo Point is BBQ central, boasting stunning city views from several vantage points.
-One is Kangaroo Point Park itself, the new sculpture dominated patch of green between St Mary's and the Cliffs Café, another also on upper River Terrace with a handful of barbecues strung out along the clifftops.
+One is Kangaroo Point Park itself, the sculpture-dominated patch of green alongside St Mary's, another also on upper River Terrace with a handful of barbecues strung out along the clifftops.

 Lower River Terrace

 Head down the cliff steps or drive into Lower River Terrace, Kangaroo Point, where the riverfront promenade is home to 4 barbecues and a batch of picnic shelters, sandwiched between the Riverlife Centre and the water dragon-infested boardwalk, backed by the dramatic scape of the Kangaroo Point cliffs and easily located by the red Expo sculptures that spring up in their midst.